 Contacts: Adilyne McKinlay

-To provide safe, positive, and inclusive sexual health education to the students of New College.
+To provide safe, positive and inclusive sexual health education to the students of New College.
 Click here to view this club’s registration information.

-The German Club is for anyone with interest in celebrating Germany’s culture.
-Germany proficiency is not required.
+The German Club is for anyone with an interest in celebrating Germany’s culture.
+German proficiency is not required.
 The German Club gets together to watch some good German movies, have German picnics in the beach, and have fun.
 For those taking German courses, there’s also the chance to get together for a study group.
 However, the German Club whole purpose is to have fun while enjoying the great culture that Germany has.
 Click here to view this club’s registration information.

 Contacts: Elly Bovarnick,